monarch-initiative/mondo/docs/index.md

-This is the home page for Mondo documentation.
+This is the home page for the Mondo editors guide and documentation.